+care to working families above the welfare level.
 Delaware cut its Title XX funds targeted to child care by 50 percent.
 Mothers who attend college or post-high school training programs beyond one year are no longer eligible for subsidized care.
 The number of children served dropped from an average of 2,039 a month in fiscal year 1981 to 1,260.

+of 2,039 a month in fiscal year 1981 to 1,260.
 Kansas reduced its share of Title XX funds targeted to child care.
-It stiffened eligibility for child care by lowering the income limit from 80 to 65 percent of median income and instituted a policy denying child care to parents in school or training.
+It stiffened eligibility for child care by lowering the income limit from 80 to 65 percent of median income and instituted a policy denving child care to parents in school or training.

+income and instituted a policy denying child care to parents in school or training.
 Pennsylvania lowered its eligibility criteria from 115 to 90 percent of the state median income and imposed a \$5 per week minimum fee for all families in fiscal year 1982.
 The number of children served went from about 24,000 in fiscal year 1981 to about 21,000 in fiscal year 1983.